Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 9600 GT 1GB should perform a little bit faster than the Radeon HD 3850 256MB overall. (explain)
+Memory BandwidthAs far as performance goes, the GeForce 9600 GT 1GB should theoretically be just a bit superior to the Radeon HD 3850 256MB in general. (explain)

-Texel RateThe GeForce 9600 GT 1GB will be a lot (approximately 95%) more effective at anisotropic filtering than the Radeon HD 3850 256MB. (explain)
+Texel RateThe GeForce 9600 GT 1GB is quite a bit (about 95%) faster with regards to texture filtering than the Radeon HD 3850 256MB. (explain)

-Pixel RateThe Radeon HD 3850 256MB is just a bit (about 3%) more effective at AA than the GeForce 9600 GT 1GB, and also should be able to handle higher resolutions while still performing well. (explain)
+Pixel RateThe Radeon HD 3850 256MB should be a small bit (approximately 3%) better at FSAA than the GeForce 9600 GT 1GB, and able to handle higher screen resolutions more effectively. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison